 Get Relief From Our Simple Oral Appliance Treatment

 Sleep apnea is when you take pauses in your breathing while sleeping.
 If that sounds serious, it’s because it is.
 These little breaks in your breathing make it difficult for your body and brain to get the necessary levels of oxygen.
 If you’re a man, you’re two to three times more likely than a woman to suffer from this sleep disorder.

 If you’re concerned you might have sleep apnea in Bloomington, you should get diagnosed as quickly as possible for the sake of your overall health and well-being.
-Call 952-679-1365 to schedule an appointment at Weddell Dental, or feel free to use our online form.
-Our dentist has over 30 years of experience providing many types of dental care.
+Call 952-679-1365 to schedule an appointment at Weddell Dental, or feel free to make an appointment .
+Exams are free for new patients.